Fractured Magic: Chapter Fifteen

 Maebhe sighed and passed Kieran the revolver.

-Of course, they wouldn’t pass the guard on the bridge so easily a second time.
-The moment he saw them, he opened his mouth to yell for aid, but then Roman held a finger to his lips.
-Somehow, that single action stayed his tongue, made him choke on his own saliva.
+Of course, they wouldn’t make it past the guard on the bridge so easily a second time.
+When he saw them, he opened his mouth to yell for aid, but Roman held a finger to his lips.
+Somehow, that single action was enough to stop him, staying his tongue so quickly he choked on his own saliva.
 Maebhe suspected it was due to the brand on Roman’s wrist, peeking out from under his sleeve cuff.

 “Speak,” Roman warned, voice low, “And my friend shoots.
 Or worse, I’ll kill you myself.
 You don’t want that.”